shiltemann/thesis/chapters/introduction_notes.md

 chromatin modifications in cancer context in infancy (in 2013) but promising

 2011: tumor evolution inferred by single cell sequencing

+---
+ describe some of the major developments over time and what that meant for cancer research in particular

+    Sources / outline:
+    - From Human genome to cancer genome: the first decade. [@wheeler2013human]
+    - U.S. declaration of war on cancer 1971 \url{https://en.wikipedia.org/wiki/War_on_Cancer}
+    - Sequencing human genome 1990-2003, time line: \url{http://web.ornl.gov/sci/techresources/Human_Genome/project/timeline.shtml}
+    - WES – large scale [@wood2007genomic] → confirmed known oncogenes
+    - WGS – large SVs
+    - augment with cDNA sequencing (RNASeq) → gene expression, splicing, fusions, ..
+    - augment with epigenetics (chromatin modification)

+    - some cancers can be cured, but rarely after metastases
+    - treatment vs prevention

+---

 ### Mutation patterns